WAFER TECHNOLOGY AS A NOVEL DRUG DELIVERY SYSTEMHTML Full Text

 Color: A full range of colors available, including FD & C colors and the EU colors, natural colors and custom colors Pantone Matching.

-Saliva Stimulating Agents: Saliva stimulating agents rise the rate of secretion of saliva, which helps to decay faster than the chips (Multiply - 2.6% w/w).
+Saliva Stimulating Agents: Saliva stimulating agents rise the rate of secretion of saliva, which helps to decay faster than the chips (Multiply - 2.6% w / w).
 Examples of citric acid, malic acid, lactic acid, ascorbic acid, tartaric acid, and flavoring agents: they may be chosen from the artificial.
 Flavor oils, oleoresins, from parts of the plant.
 Citric acid and malic acid and lactic acid, and ascorbic acid and tartaric acid are a few examples of the salivary stimulant, citric acid, which is the most preferred among them 28.

 Sweetening Agents: Sweeteners have become a significant part of the food products, as well as pharmaceutical products, to be broken up or soluble in the mouth cavity.
-Sweetness plays an important role in proving wafers compliance in some children.
+Sweetness plays an important role in proving wafers compliance in several children.
 Natural sweeteners, artificial sweeteners, are playing a vital role in progressing the palatability of dissolving formulations through the mouth.
-A conventional source of the sweetener is sucrose (which is derived from cane or beets in the form of a liquid state or dry), dextrose, fructose, glucose, liquid glucose and maltose 29.
+Conventional source of the sweetener is sucrose (which is derived from cane or beets in the form of a liquid state or dry), dextrose, fructose, glucose, liquid glucose and maltose 29.

 Taste Masking Agents: Taste masking substances taste bitter or objectionable drug is extremely important for any form of oral doses.
 There are different methods to conceal the bitter taste of pharmaceutical dosage forms a quick solution, the polymer coating to the solution of the drug or suspension applied to the substrate, and the coated particles or active drug entities directly 31.

-Mechanism of Action of Wafers: Wafers are placed on the tongue of the patient or any oral mucosal tissues.
+Mechanism of Action of Wafers: Wafers are placed on the tongue of the patient or any kind of oral mucosal tissues.
 The moist immediately through saliva because of a hydrophilic polymer and other excipients; film hydrates fast and dissolves to emission the drug for absorption membranes 32.

 Classification of Oral Wafers: Anatomic and physiological considerations: there are four sites within the buccal cavity have been used for drug administration.
 The four regions have different permeability, which has a role in the absorption of drugs through the oral mucosa.
-As seen in the four key areas are the buccal cavity, the lingual area, the palate, and the gingival region.
+As seen in the four key areas are the buccal cavity, the lingual area, the palate, and gingival region.
 The most usually used sites for drug insertion of the four mentioned above are the sublingual and buccal route.
 Using the sublingual route, the medicament is placed under the tongue, usually in the form of a fast dissolving tablet.
 The anatomic site for drug insertion between the cheek and gingival is known as the buccal mucosa.
 The oral mucosa is consisting of three layers.
-The first layer is the stratified squamous epithelium; which located underneath this layer lays the basement Membrane.
+The first layer is the stratified squamous epithelium; which located underneath this layer lays the basement membrane.
 The basement membrane overlies the lamina propria and submucosa 33.